RFA0608/QQS3C/README.md

 ### python version controller
 You can check the "ctrl_*.py" controller file, which is written in python, in the "interface/controller/py" folder of the code.
 They are implemented in four technically different forms.
+Both "model.py" and "model_enc.py" are files that implement objects for controller and encrypted control.

 1. Using d/dt filter:
    * ctrl_sf.py